Last updated on April 12th, 2023 at 09:26 am

 Where to Stay in Liwonde National Park: We stayed at a delightful camp called Mvuu Camp and our safaris were organised via Wilderness Safaris.
 They offer camping and static tent/chalet type accommodation, right on the river.
 They also have a nice pool and bar area.
 I would highly recommend it.

 Cool Things To Do in Liwonde National Park: Going on safari, both by car and by boat.

 Once the capital of Malawi, Zomba is a charming place in itself, but the main reason a lot of people come here is to visit the Zomba Plateau, which rises 1800m above the town.

 The drive up is breath-taking and once you reach the top you won’t be disappointed either, as the area is known for having some of the best hiking and nature trails in the country.

-Where to Stay in Zomba: When I stayed in Zomba, I camped up high on the plateau, but now I’d stay somewhere like Pakachere Backpackers.
-I’ve not stayed there yet, but hoping to go at some point this year.
+Where to Stay in Zomba: When I stayed in Zomba the first time, I camped up high on the plateau, but last time I stayed at the super-friendly and cosy Pakachere Backpackers.

 Cool Things To Do in Zomba: Hiking the Zomba Plateau and seeing the waterfalls, wandering around the historical city, going horse riding, visiting the central market, taking a trip to Ntonya Mountain, bird watching, mountain biking, fishing, rock climbing, visiting Lake Chilwa or taking a cooking or dance lesson.